voltura/WeekNumber/README.md

 ## Features
 Always see the current week number in the system tray area in Windows taskbar and lookup the week number for any other date via double-click on the application icon.

-Options to start with Windows, customize icon colors, language, notifications, automatic updates, calendar rules and more.
+Options to start with Windows, customize icon colors, language, notifications, calendar rules and more.
 For details see _**Help section**_ below.

 ### Supported Languages
 - English